Skip to content

 3. Insert the SIM card(s) into the SIM card slots.
 (Note: Only one SIM card is active at one time.
 The other SIM card functions only as a backup.)

-1. Power on the Spitz Plus
+1. Power on Spitz Plus

 Put the two-piece power adapter together.
 Connect it to your router and plug it into an outlet.
 It will start up automatically.

-2. Connect your device to the Spitz Plus
+2. Connect to Spitz Plus

 Connect your device to the router's LAN port using an ethernet cable.